janethavi/itsMe/README.md

 <h2 align="center">Hello Folks!
 I'm Janeth .... 👋🤓</h2>

-I am a Software Engineering Undergraduate at Informatics Institute of Technology in collaboration with the University of Westminster UK.
-I worked as a software engineering intern at [WSO2](https://wso2.com).
-I have a passion for learning new technical things and sharing my knowledge with others.
-I really love cloud development.
-But these days I'm learning Data Science related stuff.
+Currently, I am working as a Software Engineer at [WSO2](https://wso2.com).
+I am also a contributor for the [SEF Community](https://sefglobal.org).
+Feel free to contact me from any medium mentioned above if you have anything to ask.

 ![Janeth's Github Stats](https://github-readme-stats.vercel.app/api?username=janethavi&show_icons=true&theme=radical)